December 28, 1994- Santo Domingo, Dominican Republic

 By God’s grace, He opened the door for me to take my second course in graduate school over the next two weeks in the Dominican Republic.
 I was short three days of vacation time at work, but Marge RN, who is retiring on December 31, kindly gave me three days from her vacation account.
 She said she wanted to encourage me to become a Nurse Practitioner.

 I arose at 5:30 a.m. and flew through Puerto Rico to get here.
 I heard Spanish throughout the plane, but they spoke so fast that I could only pick up bits and pieces.
-Dr. Elaine is the professor from State University and has been here quite a few times.
-She is single and has traveled all over the world, having worked for four years on the Ship Hope.
+Dr. Elaine, our teaching professor from State University, has visited here several times.
+She is single, has traveled all over the world, and worked 4 years on the Ship Hope.
 Her Spanish is quite good.
-Debbie is a senior undergrad nursing student and speaks good Spanish, having been an exchange student in Spain when she was fourteen years old.
-Julie is also a senior and seems a little nervous and speaks no Spanish.
+Debbie is a senior undergrad nursing student and speaks good Spanish, from living in Spain when she was fourteen years old as an exchange student.
+Julie is also a senior, appears nervous, and speaks no Spanish.
 Paula will be my roommate, is a senior in nursing, and comes from a neighboring state university.

 Dr. D, who is certified in tropical and travel medicine, gave us several valuable lectures before our departure.
 I completed the required readings on the culture of the Dominican Republic and their specific beliefs.
 We began taking our malaria prevention medicine two weeks ago.
-Dr. Elaine told us about a helpful book written for the layperson called “Where There is No Doctor”.
-It has also been translated into a number of languages.
-It tells how to treat common ailments with locally available plants and foods, how to build a sanitary latrine, how to administer first aid, etc.
+Dr. Elaine told us about a helpful book written for the layperson translated into a number of languages called “Where There is No Doctor”.
+The reader learns how to treat common ailments with locally available plants and foods, how to build a sanitary latrine, how to administer first aid, etc.

 I called missionaries who live here, and Pastor N. will give me a ride to church on Sunday, January 8.
-His daughter is an MD and began a clinic, church, and school about 20 miles from here which she administers, so he will also take the group there when we return to Santo Domingo.
-It is wonderful to leave all the details of the next two weeks with the Lord.
-I don’t know why the Lord brought me here, but I’m excited to be here and let Him work through me.
+His daughter, a family practice physician, began a clinic, church, and school about 20 miles from here which she administers.
+He will also take the group there when we return to Santo Domingo.
+I leave all the details of the next two weeks with the Lord.
+I don’t know why the Lord brought me here, but I’m excited to learn all I can and let Him work through me.

 “And the Lord shall guide thee continually, and satisfy thy soul in drought, and make fat thy bones, and thou shalt be like a watered garden, and like a spring of water, whose waters fail not.”
 Isaiah 58:11 (KJV)